9 Best Carbon Offset Programs For When You Can’t Reduce Your Own Emissions

 The name should say it all, but this final program lets you calculate your flight footprint (and offset it) in a matter of minutes.

-Sustainable Travel International is all about protecting and conserving vulnerable destinations by neutralizing tourism’s impact on people and our planet.
+Beyond booking your vacay with one of the many eco-tourism companies, Sustainable Travel International is all about protecting and conserving vulnerable destinations by neutralizing tourism’s impact on people and our planet.

 They reduce tourism’s carbon footprint in a few different ways: conserving fragile ecosystems of common tourist destinations, empowering local communities, and reducing the amount of waste and pollution associated with tourism.

 All of the projects have been certified by independent third-party organizations, including standards from the Gold Standard, Plan Vivo, and Climate Action Reserve.

 They also correct problems commonly found in the carbon offset space, including additionality, permanence, and leakage.

 They share their financials, which currently shows that 60% of the actual revenue flows through to programs.

 Well, there is no tangible benefit for you…right now.